vik03/vik03/README.md

 I'm full stack software developer/ consultant from India.

+My primary tool is HP NNMi and worked on various monitoring tools like Nagios, Zabbix, Naemon etc.

+I developed many Integrations on HP Tools like HPSM and HPNNMi and write various cross-platform plugins for Nagios and Naemon

 I am very enthusiastic in learning new technologies.

 I have been building APIs, Portals and tools for Machine Learning and data systems with different teams and organizations.